 Includes (1) Run a display ad in the news section up front (2) List your company’s contacts on the back page “Advertisers Index” (3) Appear in the “P3 Experts” section of our website, which receives 1,000 hits per month (4) Place your logo and 140 words describing your P3 experience base in our “Public-Private Services Directory” in the back of each issue.

-All are included for a single annual Full Service cost of:
+All are included for an annual cost of:

 - $40,000 for a one-page display (color and black & white)